By Rosalind Sedacca, CCT

 - Getting back at your ex by making decisions that will hurt him – even though your children will pay the emotional price (such as moving a great distance away, not inviting your ex to a graduation or other important occasion, punishing him for financial problems by limiting visitation, etc.)

 All of these behaviors are bound to backfire on you.
 If not immediately, then down the line as your children grow and understand more about the world.
 A good question to keep in mind when making all decisions about your children is: What will they say to me about how I handled the divorce when they are adults?

 You and your children can survive — and even thrive after divorce.
 Think before you leap and give your children the best possible opportunity to face the changes ahead by providing them with security, compassion and love.

-For more information about success strategies for a Child-Centered Divorce, including Rosalind Sedacca’s free ezine, blog, articles, book, teleseminars, coaching and more, visit: http://www.childcentereddivorce.com.
+For more information about success strategies for a Child-Centered Divorce, including Rosalind Sedacca’s free ebook on Post-Divorce Parenting, her ezine, blog, articles, book, teleseminars, coaching and more, visit: //www.childcentereddivorce.com.